 The Porcelain Flowers of Vladimir Kanevsky bring spring joy year round in the arrangement displayed in Hillwood’s breakfast room.
 Create an arrangement that celebrates this spring bounty, including tulips, hyacinths, hydrangeas, and flowering branches.

 Ami Wilber shares a step-by-step guide to create your own arrangement with plenty of time to ask questions.
-Supplies are not included, but a materials list will be shared in advance, should participants wish to follow along at home.
+Supplies are not included, but a materials list is included below,

 CONNECTING WITH ZOOM